krisdaye/ArgumentParser/README.md

 5. **Required Optional Arguments**

 	Some programs, such as the volume calculator used above, need a required optional argument to perform its task.
-The volume calculator used in the help text above, for example, requires the optional argument "--type" to be present so that it can know what shape it is calculating the volume of.
+The volume calculator above, for example, requires the optional argument "--type" to be present in order to know what shape it is calculating the volume of.
 This is done by the setRequired() method.

 	'''